tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 This is partially guaranteed by the assumptions of no parallelism/concurrency.
 Although, a player program could still manage to steal the CPU (effectively pausing the judging party program's execution) and try to change the state of the game by submitting other transaction for instance.
-A player could use such an attack to submit multiple transactions that will be validated on the same balances, but executed on different balances.
+A player could use such an attack to submit multiple transactions that will be validated on the same balances, but executed on different balances (race-condition / TOCTTOU <!-- \cite{tocttou} -->).

 To avoid this, we will make use of synchronization tools to only allow one concurrent execution of the judging party program's code of validation and application of an immediate transaction.
 This can be materialized for instance by the use of